nestybox/sysbox-ee/README.md

 **NOTE**: It's early days for Nestybox, so our system containers support a reduced set of features and use-cases at this time.

-Below is a list of features currently supported by sysboxd.
+Below is a list of features currently supported by Sysboxd.
 Please see our [Roadmap](#roadmap) for a list of features we are working on.

 ### Deployment

 * Supports deployment of system containers with Docker.

-* System containers can run concurrently with regular Docker containers, without conflict.
+* The system containers can run concurrently with regular Docker application containers, without conflict.

 ### System Container Software

 * Supports running Docker inside the system container.

-  - Cleanly & securely, without using privileged containers or bind-mounting the host's Docker socket into the container.
+  - Cleanly & securely, with total isolation between the Docker inside the container and the Docker on the host.
+No need to use insecure privileged containers, or to bind-mount the host's Docker socket into the container.

+  - The Docker inside the system container can build and run containers as usual.

   - This is useful for testing & CI/CD use cases.